 Find A Doctor Or Hospital In Your Network.

-If you’re experiencing chronic pain or if your pain medications are not working, you need to meet with your doctor.
-Here are some questions you might ask:
+If you’re experiencing chronic pain, or if your pain medications aren’t working, meet with your doctor.
+To help with your discussion, here are some questions you might ask:

-This last bullet can refer to such treatments as acupuncture, hypnosis, massage, spinal manipulation, and yoga.
-The National Institutes of Health (NIH) has stated, “a growing body of evidence suggests that some complementary approaches may help to manage some painful conditions.
+Acupuncture, hypnosis, massage, spinal manipulation and yoga may help relieve your pain.
+The National Institutes of Health (NIH) reports, “a growing body of evidence suggests that some complementary approaches may help to manage some painful conditions.”

-As for which alternative treatments to try, you should start with your doctor.
-Nowadays, many hospitals offer a variety of alternative treatments.
+Talk with your doctor.
+Many hospitals offer a variety of alternative treatments.
 Your physician should be able to give you some direction on what will happen.

-No matter how you and your doctor decide to treat it, here’s the important thing to remember: your pain needs to be controlled in a way that is safe and effective.
+No matter how you and your doctor decide to treat your pain, here’s the important thing to remember: your pain needs to be controlled in a safe and effective way.
 By using safety as your starting point, you’ll be able to plan ways to lessen or eliminate your pain.